Public Trust Surface

 Guided Actions

-Public positioning focuses on guided action lanes teams can review consistently across accounts.
+Public positioning focuses on guided actions teams can review consistently across accounts.

 Control Model